 - Degree and prerequisite coursework taken outside of the U.S. is not accepted (regardless if made equivalent by a U.S. institution).

-- Applicants may have one (1) outstanding course at time of application which must be done by end of Fall Semester of senior year.
+- Applicants may have one (1) outstanding course at time of application which must be done by end of Fall Semester of application cycle.

 - For the 2023-2024 admission cycle, completion of a Medical Terminology course is strongly recommended.
 Beginning with the 2024-2025 admission cycle, Medical Terminology will be a requirement.